 If we fail to distribute during each calendar year at least the sum of (1) 85% of our REIT ordinary income for such year, (2) 95% of our REIT capital gain net income for such year and (3) any undistributed taxable income from prior periods, we will be subject to a 4% non-deductible excise tax on the excess of such amount over the sum of (A) the amounts actually distributed (taking into account excess distributions from prior periods) and (B) the amounts of income retained on which we have paid corporate income tax.
 We intend to make timely distributions so that we are not subject to the 4% excise tax.
-In addition, certain amounts can generate mismatches between net taxable income and available cash, such as rental real estate financed through debt, which requires some or all of available cash flow to service borrowings.
-In certain circumstances, our deductions of interest on such borrowings could be limited for tax purposes absent our election out of such limitation.

 It is possible that we, from time to time, may not have sufficient cash to meet the REIT distribution requirements due to timing differences between (1) the actual receipt of cash, including the receipt of distributions from any partnership subsidiaries and (2) the inclusion of items in income by us for U.S. federal income tax purposes.
 Additional potential sources of non- cash taxable income include loans held by us as assets that are issued at a discount and require the accrual of taxable interest income in advance of our receipt in cash, loans on which the borrower is permitted to defer cash payments of interest and distressed loans on which we may be required to accrue taxable interest income even though the borrower is unable to make current interest payments in cash.
-In addition, under the recently enacted Tax Cuts and Jobs Act, we are required to recognize certain categories of income for U.S. federal income tax purposes no later than such items are reported on our financial statements, which could result in the acceleration of income in some cases.
 In the event that such timing differences occur, in order to meet the distribution requirements, it might be necessary to arrange for short-term, or possibly long-term, borrowings, or to pay dividends in the form of taxable in-kind distributions of property, including taxable stock dividends.
 In the case of a taxable stock dividend, stockholders would be required to include the dividend as income and would be required to satisfy the tax liability associated with the distribution with cash from other sources including sales of our stock.
 Both a taxable stock distribution and sale of stock resulting from such distribution could adversely affect the price of our stock.